7 Fun Facts About Budapest You Probably Didn’t Know

 #5 Budapest Has The Largest Synagogue in Europe

-The Dohány Street Synagogue, also known as the Great Synagogue is one of the most impressive cathedrals, it’s the must-see attraction in Budapest.
+The Dohány Street Synagogue, also known as the Great Synagogue is one of the most impressive house of worship and a must-see attraction in Budapest.
 It has a mysterious interior, combination of Moorish, Byzantine, Romantic and even Gothic design features.

 #6 Hungarian Names Are Regulated by The Law